feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 * Create a cluster with Databricks runtime version 10.4ML or up. (note: use 10.4ML, not 10.4).
 Refer to this [doc](https://docs.databricks.com/clusters/create.html) about how to create a cluster.

 * Go open your imported notebooks on databricks, attach the cluster to your notebook, then click "Run All" on the top to run the notebook.
 You may refer to this [doc](https://docs.databricks.com/notebooks/notebooks-manage.html#attach-a-notebook-to-a-cluster) under the section "Attach a notebook to a cluster".
+Note: you must attach your notebook to a cluster before you can run it.

 **3. Or on Databricks enterprise edition:**